2022 Parliament of South Africa fire: Alleged confession

 On 29 January 2022, the State alleged that Mafe confessed to starting a fire in the parliamentary building.
 According to an affidavit given to investigators after his arrest and read out to the court, Mafe said that it was "the right thing" to set parliament on fire as he wanted to prevent Ramaphosa from delivering his annual SONA.
 He also demanded Ramaphosa's resignation, the release of Janusz Waluś as well as R1,500 for unemployed South Africans.

 Repair and refurbishment

 The Secretary of Parliament, Mr Xolile George, stated the rebuilding of Parliament will cost R2 billion, and take approximately 2 years to complete.
 In March 2023, the Development Bank of Southern Africa (DBSA) was appointed as the Project Lead.
 The full restoration is intended to be completed by 10 September 2025.
 Members of Parliament were to receive offices and new equipment to complete their work as soon as possible, according to the Speaker of the National Assembly, Nosiviwe Mapisa-Nqakula.

+An initial estimate of R2.2 billion for the rebuild in 2024 ballooned to R4.6 billion in 2025.
+The rebuild includes the 1983 National Assembly building, the Old Assembly Building, and the 90 Plein Street offices.